kudkudak/compound-activity-prediction/README.md

+# Code for TFML 2015 paper

-# Code for "Analysis of compounds activity concept learned by SVM using robust Jaccard based low-dimensional embedding" paper
+Supporting code for *"Analysis of compounds activity concept learned by SVM using robust Jaccard based low-dimensional embedding"* paper.

 The paper deals with analysis of compound activity predictions.
 It argues that concepts learned by vastly popular SVM are degenerate given used sampling technique.